 It’s said that Vietnamese work hard during the whole year for only a plentiful Tet.
-That’s why Tet is also the occasions for shopping and renewing houses.
+That’s why Tet is also the occasion for shopping and renewing houses.

-Three main days of Tet Nguyen Dan are the most meaningful days for Vietnamese family.
+The three main days of Tet Nguyen Dan are the most meaningful days for the Vietnamese family.
 They are busy with happiness; children play around with worry-free of schools.

 However, it seems only exciting for natives.
 Will Travelers to Vietnam at this time feel excited?

 If you are still confused, let’s follow our ultimate guide for traveling to Vietnam during Tet holiday

 Tet Nguyen Dan usually falls in February, when spring is at the middle and flowers blossom everywhere.

 There is no fixed time to tell, but you can check on the lunar calendar.

 Moon calendar is only accessible for Asian countries like Vietnam or China where we have a Tet holiday.
 You can check the time for Tet from this calendar

 At this time of the year, it’s a bit cold and windy.
-Ideal weather for Tet is drizzle.
+The ideal weather for Tet is drizzle.
 We sense the fruitful and multiply atmosphere surroundings.

 However, Vietnamese people no longer feel breezing at Tet because the earth is warming.
-But spring rain at Tet and peach blossom still signal this special occasions.
+But spring rain at Tet and peach blossom still signal these special occasions.

 People start to celebrate Tet holiday from 23th of December to the middle of January according to the Lunar calendar.

 When Tet comes, people start to arrange their job and take a week off.
-Every family will have to lot to do to get ready for New Year’s Eve and holiday.
+Every family will have to lot to do to get ready for New Year’s Eve and the holiday.

 What do we actually do?

 Let’s check out the traditional schedule for Tet.

 On the 23rdof Lunar December, it’s time for Kitchen God day.
-Vietnamese people believe in three Gods in the kitchen referring to an old story.
-Their job is watching people life the whole year and report it to the king of Heaven on this day annually.
+Vietnamese people believe in three Gods in the kitchen refers to an old story.
+Their job is watching people’s live the whole year and report it to the king of Heaven on this day annually.